djinnalexio/eye-on-cursor/README.md

 ### Known Issues

-- On Wayland, mouse tracker click highlighting does not work apps.
+- On Wayland, the mouse tracker click highlighting feature does not function within application windows.

+  Wayland handles events differently compared to X11, isolating them to the window where they occur.
+On x11, **Eye on Cursor** uses `Atspi` to listen to mouse clicks, which doesn't work at all on Wayland.
+On Wayland, the extension thus resorts to listening with `globe.stage` instead, with its caveat that only clicks in the Shell (background, panel, etc.) are registered.

 - On x11, middle click is not registered.

+  `Atspi` does not register middle clicks.

 ### Documentation on Developing GNOME Extensions